guptaishant/wiki-Kubernetes/13_Probes_Lab.md

-# K8s | Probes
+# K8s | Probes Lab

 **Problem Statement:-**

 In this lab, we will use liveness and readiness probes to ensure that k8s to handle the availability of microservices.
 Implement readiness & liveness for all of our microservice:
-- Salary, Attendance
+- Salary, Employee, Attendance, Gateway
 - Identify the difference in deployment with and without readiness probe

 By the end of this lab, you will have a clear understanding of probes and how important a role they play in a fully functional app.